erikgrinaker/toydb/docs/architecture/sql-optimizer.md

 has the same effect regardless of whether it is evaluated in the `NestedLoopJoin` node or one of the source nodes.
 Our expression is already in conjunctive normal form, though.

-We then look at each AND part, and check which side of the join they have column references for.
-If they only reference one of the sides, then the expression can be pushed down into it.
+We then look at each AND part, and check which side of the join it has column references for.
+If it only references one of the sides, then the expression can be pushed down into it.
 We also make some effort here to move primary/foreign key constants across to both sides, but we'll gloss over that.

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/sql/planner/optimizer.rs#L155-L247